Qualifyze/airtable/README.md

 Each PR with changeset files merged into the main branch will open/update PR to release the package with the proper version.
 Merging that PR will bump the version, create a GitHub release and publish the new version to the npm registry.

+Unfortunately, the test workflow required to merge a PR is not triggered by the version PR.
+The workaround is assigning PR to yourself which is added as an additional trigger for the test workflow.